rethinkdb/docs/4-admin/system-tables.md

 	* `replicas`: a list of servers, including the primary, storing replicas of the shard.
 	* `nonvoting_replicas`: a list of servers which do not participate in "voting" as part of [failover][].
 If this field is omitted, it is treated as an empty list.
 This list must be a subset of the `replicas` field and must not contain the primary replica.
 * `indexes`: a list of secondary indexes in the table.
 Read-only.
+* `write_hook`: the configured write hook for this table, if any.
+Read-only.
+  * `function`: binary representation of the write hook function,
+  * `query`: ReQL string representation of the write hook function
 * `write_acks`: the write acknowledgement settings for the table.
 When set to `majority` (the default), writes will be acknowledged when a majority of replicas have acknowledged their writes; when set to `single` writes will be acknowledged when a single replica acknowledges it.
 * `durability`: `soft` or `hard` (the default).
 In `hard` durability mode, writes are committed to disk before acknowledgements are sent; in `soft` mode, writes are acknowledged immediately upon receipt.
 The `soft` mode is faster but slightly less resilient to failure.

 [failover]: /docs/failover/

 If you `delete` a row from `table_config` the table will be deleted.
 If you `insert` a row, the `name` and `db` fields are required; the other fields are optional, and will be automatically generated or set to their default if they are not specified.
 Do not include the `id` field.
 The system will auto-generate a UUID.

 If you `replace` a row in `table_config`, you must include all the fields.
 It's usually easier to `update` specific fields.